tdspora/syngen/README.md

 ```

 You can add any arguments listed in the corresponding sections for infer and training processes, however, they will be
-overwrited by corresponding arguments in the metadata file.
+overwritten by corresponding arguments in the metadata file.